tchen01/tchen01.github.io/research/krylov/index.md

 <!--start_pdf_comment-->
-This is the first piece from a series on the Conjugate Gradient algorithm.
+This is the first piece from a series on the conjugate gradient algorithm.
+It is still very much a work in progress, so please bear with me while it's under construction.
 I have split up the content into the following pages:

 - [Introduction to Krylov subspaces](./)